Melanie has a BS in physical science and is in grad school for analytics and modeling. She also runs a YouTube channel: The Curious Coder.

 The American Alligator can weigh a mere 170 pounds all the way up to a hefty 800 pounds!
 They grow to approximately 13 feet long.
 These gators are native only to the United States and inhabit Florida, Louisiana, Georgia, Alabama, Mississippi, South Carolina, North Carolina, Texas, Oklahoma, and Arkansas.

-While Florida is especially well-known for its alligator population, Louisiana is actually home to more of these lizard giants, with a population of approximately 1.5 - 2 million gators.
+While Florida is especially well-known for its alligator population, Louisiana is actually home to a larger population of these lizard giants, with numbers reaching approximately 1.5 to 2 million gators.

 Where American Alligators Live